 I may be the only person I know who has been attacked by a Navy SEAL – and lived to talk about it.

 It was Fall 1974 or Spring 1975, the waning days of high school for me and also of the Vietnam War.
 Most of the young men in my senior class had received our draft cards, but the designation – I-H, or “Registrant not currently subject to processing for induction” – meant that we, unlike many of our older schoolmates, had “nothing to worry about.”
 The draft was all but over.
 The war was all but over.
 Before we graduated in May, Saigon would fall – the complete end.
 Our paths were clear toward college or work.
 Our futures were wide open, as they had not been for many of our predecessors.
-Walt had chosen for his future a military career, following the model of his forebears.
+Walt, on the other hand, had sought out for his future a career in the military, following the model of his forebears.

 That evening in Middletown, R.I., Walt and I were visiting in his room – one of the relatively cavernous rooms on the top floor of the largest dorm complex.
 He was noodling with a Swiss Army knife, and had the larger of the two blades out, which he was waving back and forth and up and down – like a knight in battle.
 According to Walt, everything was under control until I moved in a direction he did not anticipate – and the blade nicked my eyebrow.
 No major damage, but I bled like a stuck pig, and the blood ran over and into my eye.
 Ever the gentleman, Walt led me across the campus to the infirmary.
 Along the way, I left a decent trail of drops of the blood that was by now pooling in the hand I had covering my eye – drops of blood down the stairs, drops across the quadrangle, drops along the hallway of the main building, drops through the paneled dining hall and along the narrow hallway to the infirmary where the nurse gasped and uttered some uncharacteristic words of shock because she thought the blood – by now covering the side of my face – was coming from my eyeball, not from above it.